Criminal record, loss of licence, and a fine of up to £5000

 A conviction for drug driving also means:

-Read the full story on the GOV.UK website.
+Read the full story on the GOV.UK website and sign up below for the latest news stories and updates.